Ottawa advises against international travel as provinces prepare to fight Omicron

 Alberta Premier Jason Kenney announced an expansion of booster eligibility as well as access to take-home rapid tests, but also loosened gathering restrictions.

+In Quebec, Premier François Legault said his government may reconsider easing indoor gathering limits next Thursday to 20 people from 10 because of rising COVID-19 cases.
+But if hospitalizations remain manageable, he signalled plans will go ahead.

+Ottawa agreed to send shipments of booster doses and rapid tests to provinces and territories to protect against a growing wave of infections.

-Kenney said rapid-test kits will be made available to all Albertans for free beginning Friday and anyone 50 and over, as well as all health-care workers, is now eligible for a third vaccine dose.
+Free rapid-test kits are to be available to all Albertans beginning Friday.
+Anyone 50 and over, as well as all health-care workers, are also eligible for a third vaccine dose.

+Two million rapid tests were to be distributed starting Wednesday in Ontario at sites including libraries, malls and liquor stores.

-A similar announcement to broaden booster shot availability was also expected in Ontario, where some universities said they would be delaying the start of in-person classes planned for January.
+Some universities in the province also said they would be delaying the start of in-person classes planned for January.

+Ontario Premier Doug Ford announced all adults are to be eligible for booster shots come Monday to defend against Omicron, if three months have passed since their second dose.

+"We will go after this variant with everything we have," said Ford on Wednesday.
+"It starts with booster shots.
+Nothing matters more than getting these third shots into arms."

 Manitoba's chief public health officer, Dr. Brent Roussin, said modelling suggests the province's number of new daily COVID-19 cases could quadruple or more as Omicron spreads in the coming weeks.